Council of the Governor

 NEBOJŠA SAVIĆ, president of the Council

-Sitting of the National Assembly of the Republic of Serbia of 13 November 2012.
+Second term in office, 5 years – Sitting of the National Assembly of the Republic of Serbia of 22 March 2018

 Nebojša Savić was born in 1951 in Belgrade.
 He finished grammar school in Belgrade, and graduated from the Belgrade Faculty of Economics (1974), where he earned his MSc (1976) and PhD (1981) degrees.
 Since 2003, he has taught the courses ’monetary economics’, ’microeconomics’ and ’strategy of competitiveness’ as a full-time professor at FEFA – the Faculty of Economics, Finance and Administration in Belgrade.
 He was a dean of FEFA from 2003 to 2009.
 Since 2007, he has been a MOC affiliated professor, the Institute for Strategy and Competitiveness, Harvard Business School, Harvard University.